-- the lack of justification for a bypass (Section 2 of this document), was still a public perception that this is what the town needs and that traffic should be taken out of the town. - 7.3.
-Following the public exhibition, a report to the Economic Development and Infrastructure Services Committee on 8 March 2011 (document reference A016) explained that a bypass would have only limited connection to the local road network and would not fulfil one of the aims of this Scheme by reducing congestion on the New Elgin railway bridge. - 7.4.
-As mentioned in Section 6 above, the rural route options represented poor value for money and were accordingly discounted by the Council. - 7.5.
-Following the Council's approval of the preferred route option in June 2011 (ED&I report 28/6/11 document reference A017), a number of workshops were held with various community representatives and other key stakeholders.
-These are detailed in the Communication and Engagement Plan (document reference C010). - 7.6.
-A public exhibition was held on 10th and 11th October 2012.
-This again set out the background to and the need for the Scheme as well as its relationship within the wider Elgin Traffic Management Programme.
-The exhibition outlined the process undertaken through the option appraisal and scheme assessment phases and sought views on the various design changes resulting from the stakeholder workshop in June 2012. - 7.7.
-During the decision making process the Council has strived to limit the need for land from residential properties.
+- 7.7.
+Following the exhibition in October 2012, further information has been made available on the Council's website.
+A dedicated section for the Western Link Road has been set up including a comprehensive list of Frequently Asked Questions (FAQs).
+These FAQs have been selected in order to counter some of the misunderstandings which were evident at the exhibition. - 7.8.
+The website also contains a comprehensive list of both Committee and technical reports since 2002. - 7.9.
+During the decision-making process the Council has strived to limit the need for land from residential properties.
 It recognises the Human Rights of the land owners along the route to enjoy ownership of land without interruption.
 However, with a road scheme of this nature within an established town, some requirement for land has proven to be inevitable.
 Elgin is growing and provision needs to be made for the resulting increase in traffic.
-The Council considers that it has achieved a reasonable and proportionate balance between the benefits of the Scheme versus the impact on property owners and has tried to minimise the land required. - 7.8.
-The owners and occupiers have been consulted at several stages in the schemes evolution including face to face meetings, during winter 2011/12, when the scheme was explained in detail and the Council's intentions regarding acquisition of property in advance of the scheme was outlined.
-It confirmed that the Council would likely pursue a CPO and that they would try to acquire property by agreement in advance of the scheme, under the same compensation code as would apply if the acquisition took effect under a CPO. - 7.9.
-Whilst we can hope that agreement can be reached with all the owners, tenants and third party interests, given the number affected we must acknowledge that there is a real possibility that a negotiated agreement may not be reached with all parties.
-Although individual discussions have taken place and the majority are open to discussing a possible negotiated settlement of their claim, we have no assurance that this can be achieved in all cases.
+The Council considers that it has achieved a reasonable and proportionate balance between the benefits of the Scheme versus the impact on property owners and has tried to minimise the land required. - 7.10.
+The owners and occupiers have been consulted at several stages in the schemes evolution including face-to-face meetings, during winter 2011/12, when the scheme was explained in detail and the Council's intentions regarding acquisition of property in advance of the scheme was outlined.
+It confirmed that the Council would likely pursue a CPO and that they would try to acquire property by agreement in advance of the scheme, under the same compensation code as would apply if the acquisition took effect under a CPO.